bmansfieldRIT/LLVM_notes/README.md

 * for Clang, running -O0 would run no optimizations, -O3 would run 67 optimizations (as of LLVM 2.8)
 * each pass derives from the Pass class
 * most passes written in a single .cpp file
-* their subclass of Pass defined in an anonymous namespace (completely private to defining file)
+* theIR subclass of Pass defined in an anonymous namespace (completely private to defining file)
 * code outside file needs to get the pass, so a single function is exported to create the file

 * ex: